Blessings for Thanksgiving and Time for a Hiatus

 Hello, everyone.
 I know New Year’s treated you well.
 I spent my three-day weekend at home and enjoyed a slight decrease (much to my appreciation) in fireworks exposure.
 My new neighbors don’t seem to go quite as crazy as the ones I had in the Willows neighborhood in Gilbert.
 If you like fireworks, you might enjoy a stroll through this neighborhood on the 4th of July or New Year’s Eve; I anticipate in a neighborhood of 586 houses so long as the Town of Gilbert permits fireworks, people will set up small fireworks shows just outside their front doors.
 For today though, I’ll like to start my first 2007 versus 2017 post.

 2007 was important for me because I completed my active duty service with the Marine Corps and started to explore what life beyond the Corps would look and feel like, my taste of adult freedom if you will.
 I won’t say I made smart money moves back then so as we begin this new journey looking back and discussing my future in 2017, please know I will likely discuss money a lot.
-My financial needs were met very well on active duty; Thomas and I did not have any kids while I was serving and we both collected a housing allowance.
+My financial needs were met very well on active duty; my husband and I did not have any kids while I was serving and we both collected a housing allowance.
 Since we both served, we received one full housing allowance and the other received a partial housing allowance.
 I do apologize that I do not recall the actual monetary amounts because I understand this knowledge aids our conversation greatly.
 All too often, a young service member will complain about not having sufficient pay for food, housing, etc. but for our household size and relative expenses, we always came out ahead even after I separated until we moved to Wyoming in 2009.
 Stories for another day I know, but the short version is that many of our expenses, fixed and variable, remained the same and our housing allowance decreased significantly.

 My desire to control my personal finances did not truly begin until we moved to Wyoming.
 Our crash course in the broke life lead us to Dave Ramsey’s Financial Peace University.
 Being introduced to Dave Ramsey’s program through friends and their church, we made headway towards undoing the financial damage.
 It’s not fun, but without the substantial housing allowance we received in California, we had to take a serious look at our finances.
 Throughout the years, we’ve still struggled to stay on the Dave Ramsey path so I still refer back to the books and resources.
 My in-laws also added more Dave Ramsey resources to our collection.
 Additionally, I kept my Financial Planning notebook from my undergraduate studies because I want to ensure I update our financial goals (i.e. retirement planning, life insurance planning, etc.) as our family needs change over time.